itzg/docker-minecraft-server/minecraft-server/README.md

     docker run -d -p 25565:25565 itzg/minecraft-server

 where the default server port, 25565, will be exposed on your host machine.
+If you want to serve up multiple Minecraft servers or just use an alternate port, change the host-side port mapping such as

+    docker run -p 25566:25565 ...

+will service port 25566.

+Speaking of multiple servers, it's handy to give your containers explicit names using `--name`, such as

+    docker run -d -p 25565:25565 --name minecraft-vanilla itzg/minecraft-server

+With that you can easily view the logs, stop, or re-start the container:

+    docker logs -f minecraft-vanilla
+        ( Ctrl-C to exit logs action )

+    docker stop minecraft-vanilla

+    docker start minecraft-vanilla

 ## EULA Support